 My tears as I read his note where for the courage and effort he took, and for the lack of courage and effort I’ve made over the years to go back and say, “Thank you.
 What you did in that moment made an impact.”

 So my Thanksgiving Challenge to each of us is to pick one person in our career for whom we are truly grateful… perhaps for a simple moment of human kindness… or perhaps for just a bit more and TELL THEM.

 If that feels too far out of the blue, blame me;-)

-I’m going to write to Ray.
+I’m going to write to Ray, a Senior Vice President who took a chance on me and gave me my very first large team role in a contact center.
 I’m pretty sure that he has no idea of the impact he made on this growing leader.